MissStrong/ICS4U/Unit 1/Note 5 - Conditionals.md

 A **Boolean expression** is an expression that evaluates to either `true` or `false`.
 We can create Boolean expressions using **comparison operators**, **equality operators**, and **Boolean operators**.

-Here are all the operators you can use in Java to create Boolean expressions.
+Here are all the operators we can use in Java to create Boolean expressions.

 | Operator Name | Operator Symbol | Category | Example | Explanation |
 | --- | --- | --- | --- | --- |